Welcome to Foraged Design

-Learn how to create your own woodland driftwood structure, foam-free and structurally sound.
-Water source included!
+Get a feel of my Foraged Design course and learn how to create a wine bottle with a floral ribbon.
 If you've never taken an online course with me before, this is a great opportunity to get a look into what to expect.GET MY FREE LESSON

 “It's hard to put into words how fantastic Françoise is as a teacher and a designer.
 She's truly changed the way I look at floral design.
 There's no one that looks at botanical materials the way that Françoise does.”